-Upon successful completion of Modules A through G, patient care technician students are given the opportunity to participate in their first clinical rotation.
+Upon successful completion of Modules A through G, patient care technician students are given the opportunity to participate in the first part of their clinical externship.
 This provides the students with an opportunity to work with patients and apply the principles and practices learned in the classroom and laboratories.
 Students work under the direct supervision of qualified personnel in participating institutions and under the general supervision of the school staff.
 Students will be evaluated by supervisory personnel at the halfway point and at the completion of the rotation.
+Prerequisite: Successful Completion Modules A-G. (Lecture Hours: 0.0 Lab Hours: 0.0 Other Hours: 80.0)